saurabhk06/engagexr/README.md

 - All the API reference is given in the API Reference docs.
 However, to ease API testing there is a POSTMAN api JSON file added in the root of the project **(/postman/engagexr-apis.postman_collection.json)** directory.
 Import this file in the POSTMAN application and test the API with pre-loaded data.
 More info about API's is given in the API Reference section.

+- you can find the server logs under logs folder under the root directory.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file